 When used in this chapter, the terms in this section have the meanings given.

-"Attest" means providing any of the following services:
+"Attest" means to provide the following financial statement services:

 (1) an audit or other engagement performed in accordance with the Statements on Auditing Standards (SAS);